 Sustainable Water Use

-We seek to use water sustainably wherever we do business.
-We are mapping water risks and setting context-based targets that address site-specific concerns in each river basin — important given that water availability and risks are highly localized.
+We aim to use water sustainably wherever we do business.
+We are identifying water risks and setting context-based targets that address site-specific concerns in each river basin, a key consideration due to localized water availability and risk.

 Zero Waste to Landfill

-We continue to work towards achieving zero waste to landfill, across our operations.
-A few of our facilities are already there.
-This goal applies to our daily direct operations (one-off construction and other events may be excluded).
-We encourage reuse and recycling in all instances.
+We continue to work towards achieving zero waste to landfill (ZWTL) across our daily, direct operations (one-off construction and other events may be excluded).
+We encourage waste minimization, reuse and recycling in all instances.